w4111/hw2-f22/README.md

 * Supply(**storeid**, **g_id**)

-### 3.1

-First, describe the meaning of following relational algebra expressions in one or two sentences.
-Second, translate the following relational algebra expressions in SQL.
+For each of the following relational algebra expressions, first describe its meaning.
+Second, translate the expression to SQL.
 Make sure your SQL can be executed.

 1. π<sub>storeid, s_name</sub>(σ<sub>employee_number<=100 or city = "New York"</sub>(Store))